wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-apache-spark-provision-clusters.md

 ##<a id="nextsteps"></a> Next steps

-* See [Perform interactive data analysis using Spark in HDInsight with BI tools](hdinsight-apache-spark-use-bi-tools) to learn how to use Apache Spark in HDInsight with BI tools like Power BI and Tableau.
+* See [Perform interactive data analysis using Spark in HDInsight with BI tools](/documentation/articles/hdinsight-apache-spark-use-bi-tools) to learn how to use Apache Spark in HDInsight with BI tools like Power BI and Tableau.
-* See [Use Spark in HDInsight for building machine learning applications](hdinsight-apache-spark-ipython-notebook-machine-learning) to learn how to build machine learning applications using Apache Spark on HDInsight.
+* See [Use Spark in HDInsight for building machine learning applications](/documentation/articles/hdinsight-apache-spark-ipython-notebook-machine-learning) to learn how to build machine learning applications using Apache Spark on HDInsight.
-* See [Use Spark in HDInsight for building real-time streaming applications](hdinsight-apache-spark-csharp-apache-zeppelin-eventhub-streaming) to learn how to build streaming applications using Apache Spark on HDInsight.
+* See [Use Spark in HDInsight for building real-time streaming applications](/documentation/articles/hdinsight-apache-spark-csharp-apache-zeppelin-eventhub-streaming) to learn how to build streaming applications using Apache Spark on HDInsight.
-* See [Manage resources for the Apache Spark cluster in Azure HDInsight](hdinsight-apache-spark-resource-manager) to learn how to use the Resource Manager to manage resources allocated to the Spark cluster.
+* See [Manage resources for the Apache Spark cluster in Azure HDInsight](/documentation/articles/hdinsight-apache-spark-resource-manager) to learn how to use the Resource Manager to manage resources allocated to the Spark cluster.

 [hdinsight-sdk-documentation]: http://msdn.microsoft.com/zh-cn/library/dn479185.aspx
 [hdinsight-hbase-custom-provision]: /documentation/articles/hdinsight-hbase-get-started/

-[hdinsight-customize-cluster]: hdinsight-hadoop-customize-cluster
+[hdinsight-customize-cluster]: /documentation/articles/hdinsight-hadoop-customize-cluster
-[hdinsight-get-started]: hdinsight-get-started
+[hdinsight-get-started]: /documentation/articles/hdinsight-get-started
-[hdinsight-admin-powershell]: hdinsight-administer-use-powershell
+[hdinsight-admin-powershell]: /documentation/articles/hdinsight-administer-use-powershell
-[hdinsight-admin-portal]: hdinsight-administer-use-management-portal-v1
+[hdinsight-admin-portal]: /documentation/articles/hdinsight-administer-use-management-portal-v1
-[hadoop-hdinsight-intro]: hdinsight-hadoop-introduction
+[hadoop-hdinsight-intro]: /documentation/articles/hdinsight-hadoop-introduction
-[hdinsight-submit-jobs]: hdinsight-submit-hadoop-jobs-programmatically
+[hdinsight-submit-jobs]: /documentation/articles/hdinsight-submit-hadoop-jobs-programmatically
 [hdinsight-powershell-reference]: https://msdn.microsoft.com/zh-cn/library/dn858087.aspx
-[hdinsight-storm-get-started]: hdinsight-storm-getting-started
+[hdinsight-storm-get-started]: /documentation/articles/hdinsight-storm-getting-started
 [azure-management-portal]: https://manage.windowsazure.cn/

-[azure-command-line-tools]: xplat-cli
+[azure-command-line-tools]: /documentation/articles/xplat-cli
-[azure-create-storageaccount]: storage-create-storage-account
+[azure-create-storageaccount]: /documentation/articles/storage-create-storage-account
 [apache-hadoop]: http://go.microsoft.com/fwlink/?LinkId=510084
 [azure-purchase-options]: /pricing/overview/
 [azure-member-offers]: http://azure.microsoft.com/pricing/member-offers/